Treasure Hunt (British game show): Spin-offs

 On London's talk station LBC, presenter James O'Brien hosted The Treasure Hunt on Wednesday lunchtimes as part of his weekday show.
 In this format, callers rang in and requested things they had been trying to get hold of, hoping that other listeners had the required items.
 Although otherwise unrelated to the original concept, the programme opened with the Treasure Hunt television series theme tune, and in August 2007, Anneka Rice recorded a voice-over lead-in for it.

-BBC Radio Shropshire present their own version of Treasure Hunt on Sunday mornings with presenter Ryan Kennedy reading out a set of clues to various locations.
+BBC Radio Shropshire presented their own version of Treasure Hunt on Sunday mornings with presenter Ryan Kennedy reading out a set of clues to various locations.
 Prior to the first COVID-19 lockdown, the answers gave directions with a colleague driving to that location in the county.
-Currently the quiz operates as a virtual tour with the answers providing locations both in the county and worldwide.
+From the start of the first lockdown until Ryan's departure from the station in March 2023, the quiz operated as a virtual tour with the answers providing locations both in the county and worldwide.

 Cambridge 105 Radio have also presented their own version called 'Where's Flossie Live!'.
 Flossie is name of the station's outside broadcast vehicle.
 This would air on a bank holiday weekend.
 Clues would be set around the city of Cambridge and a presenter, usually on a bike, accompanied by a sound/broadcast engineer would have to solve each clue at a different location to be able to move on to the next location.
 Flossie would be located at the final destination.
 The starting point was typically the station's studios on the Gwydir Street Enterprise Centre in Cambridge.